-Impacted Red Flag vegetation within the BCAA has been grouped into four Patches based on the Vegetation Zone and site value scores (Patch 2/HN556 Vegetation Zone 8 is no longer impacted as Lot 1 DP 622362 is no longer part of the BCAA).
-Each resulting patch has then been assessed against the four a-d viability criteria in Section 2.4.2.1 of the BCAM.
+Impacted Red Flag vegetation within the BCAA has been grouped into four Patches based on the Vegetation Zone and site value scores.
+Each resulting patch has then been assessed against the four adviability criteria in Section 2.4.2.1 of the BCAM.
 Different criteria/factors (a, b, c or d) are considered in assessing the viability of the separate CEEC red flag areas/patches.
-Not all CEEC red flag areas are discussed under the different factors given viability is dependent on a number of factors, with some factors relevant for some CEEC red flag areas and not others.
+Not all CEEC red flag areas are discussed under the different factors given viability is dependent on a number of factors, with some factors at play for some CEEC red flag areas and not others.
 However, each CEEC red flag area is discussed under at least one of the factors to demonstrate that viability of biodiversity values in red flag areas is low or not viable.
 Table 20 summarises the criteria that are satisfied by the CEEC red flag area, with detail provided under each criteria, whilst the distribution of red flagged vegetation across the BCAA is shown in Figures 30 & 31.